bancorprotocol/airdrop/README.md

 ## Testing Mode:

-In this mode, you can execute each process separately and independently of the others, with the order of execution being insignificant.
+In this mode you can execute each process separately and independently of the others, with the order of execution being insignificant.

 **Upgrade Configuration File Example:**
 ```json